albertattard/unique-code-serverless/plain-rust1_50/README.md

 1. Run the Lambda test

-   The first time Lambda is executed will take about 10 seconds as the Lambda function is being prepared.
+   The first time Lambda is executed may take upto 10 seconds as the Lambda function is being prepared.

    ![Successful Initial Lambda Test](assets/images/Successful-Initial-Lambda-Test.png)